The Copper leaf plant, botanically called Acalypha wilkesiana [ak-uh-LY-fuh, wilk-see-AY-nuh], is an evergreen subtropical shrub.

 Watering and Feeding

-The evergreen shrub enjoys a humid environment to grow and bloom.
+The evergreen shrub enjoys an environment with humidity to grow and bloom but is also drought-tolerant.

 During dry weather conditions, regular watering is needed. to prevent the root system from withering.